 The Hunting Box Party was exhibited as part of the Hochstitze (Raised Hides) exhibition at the Knoll Gallery, Vienna, Austria 2010, the Knoll Gallery, Budapest, Hungary 2011 and Buffer Zone at The Armory Gallery, Sydney Olympic Stadium, Australia 2011.
 Earlier exhibitons include Temple Bar Gallery and Studios, Dublin 2001 and the Turku Art Museum, Finland 2003 with Lumpy Art History.
 Her work was included as part of L’Imaginaire Irlandais at Villesalem Abbey in association with Le Confort Modern, Poitiers, France and Cork Paintings was exhibited at the John David Mooney Foundation, both in 1996.

-Awards include Cork County Council Arts Grant Scheme Awards in 2008 & 2015, Culture Ireland Awards for exhibitions abroad in 2003, 2010 & 2011, Arts Council Bursary Award 2005, Artist in Residence Fellowship at the Kunstlerhaus Schloss Wiepersdorf, Germany 2003 and an Arts Council New Project Award 2002.
+Awards include Cork County Council Arts Grant Scheme Awards in 2008 and 2015, Culture Ireland Awards for exhibitions abroad in 2003, 2010 and 2011, Arts Council Bursary Award 2005, Artist in Residence Fellowship at the Kunstlerhaus Schloss Wiepersdorf, Germany 2003 and an Arts Council New Project Award 2002.